About the Journal

 Plagiarism is the act of copying another person’s words or ideas and passing them as your own.
 Plagiarism is unethical and Marketing Libraries Journal (MLJ) will not accept or publish manuscripts that have been plagiarized.
 Authors may not copy or incorporate ideas without proper attribution.
 They also must not reuse previously published work, unless the publication allows the author to reuse or repurpose their work.
 Self plagiarism, the act of copying or reusing your own work in another manuscript is also considered plagiarism and Marketing Libraries Journal will not publish any manuscripts that have been identified as plagiarized.
 Plagiarism refers to any copied text or ideas.
 Plagiarism can occur with any text (book, newspaper, magazine, academic journal, or web site).
 Plagiarism may be accidental, intentional, or self plagiarized.
 Please ensure that your manuscripts are properly cited.
 To ensure that all manuscripts are published with appropriate ethical standards, Marketing Libraries Journal will submit all manuscripts to TurnItIn, a plagiarism prevention software application.
 Turnitin will help the editors in detecting passages that may have been copied without proper attribution.

 Indexing and Discoverability

-Marketing Libraries Journal will be indexed in the WorldCat, Directory of Open Access Journals, Ulrichs Serials Directory, and in most EBSCO databases, including Library and Information Science Source and ERIC.
+In 2019, we hope to be indexed in SHERPA/RoMEO and in select EBSCO databases, including Library and Information Science Source and ERIC.